-Green Chile Chicken Chili Recipe
+Green Chile Chicken Chili

 - 4 bone-in chicken breast halves (14 ounces each)